Translation for Customer Support: Handling Tickets in Any Language

 Common Phrases That Translate Badly Without Tone Control

-These are not theoretical edge cases - they are the everyday phrases support reps say 30 times a day.
-Without tone control, every one of them carries a small register error that compounds into a perceived lack of professionalism.
+These aren't edge cases - support reps say them 30 times a day.
+Without tone control, each one adds a small register error that eventually undermines how professional you sound.

 Setup Checklist for a Support Team